MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. On the Add scale rule page, select **Add**.

-1. On the Create and deploy new revision page, select **Create**.
+1. On the Scale page, select **Save as a new revision**.

 1. Ensure that your new scale rule is displayed.

-    If the scale rule is not displayed after refreshing, check the Revisions tab to see the current active revision, and then adjust the selected Revision on the Scale and replicas page if needed.
+    If the scale rule is not displayed after refreshing, check the selected revision to see the current active revision, and then adjust the selected Revision on the Scale and replicas page if needed.

 ### Exercise 6: Configure continuous integration by using Azure Pipelines